so1der/python-parser/README.md

 Somehow, but parser need to understand, what he has already "posted", or "sended", or whatever he doing after you modified him.
 For the script to work correctly, you need to create file, named '_**data_file.json**_', and add there json parameters like this - {'name': 'url', 'name': 'url'}. _name_ from json file, and _name_ from functions parameters must match.
 This json file contains url of last post which he processed.
 An example is also in the files.

 **UPDATE:** In v1.3 json file now have indents, so it can be more readable.
-You can also leave 'url' emptym in this case parser will post all posts from site, and write 'url' by himself.
+You can also leave 'url' empty, in this case parser will post all posts from site, and write 'url' by himself.

 <h3>Telegram Bot TOKEN</h3>